 - Describe the need for solutions to the interface of clinical services of healthcare organizations and community needs.

 - Describe the importance of collaboration among the variety of clinical healthcare professionals in various healthcare organizations.

 - Show how effectiveness of operations is influence by the working relationships among medical staff, administrative staff, and board members in healthcare delivery organizations.

 - Show how ethical marketing and sales strategies are important in healthcare delivery.

-- Seminars: nine monthly one-hour seminars accompanied by relevant readings during M1 (9 hours)
+- Seminars: monthly 2 hour seminars accompanied by relevant readings during M1 and M2 (18 hours per year)

 The student evaluation is based upon attendance and class sessions participation plus discussion with the mentor.